MLH-Fellowship/react-native-website/docs/switch.md

 ### `onChange`

-Called when the user tries to change the value of the switch.
+Invoked when the user tries to change the value of the switch.
 Receives the change event as an argument.
 If you want to only receive the new value, use `onValueChange` instead.

 | Type     |
 | -------- |